|My backyard - a light at the end of the tree tunnel

 There are things in my past that I wish I would have done differently, words I wish I would have spoken, and words I wish I would not have said.
-I'm thinking of one of my past failures now.
-The good news is that I am not hating myself for it.
+I'm thinking of one of my past failures right now.
+The good news is that I am not hating myself for hurting someone years ago.

 If you struggle with self-hatred I recommend Everett Worthington's - Moving Forward: Six Steps to Forgiving Yourself and Breaking Free From the Past.
 Worthington is Professor of Psychology at Virginia Commonwealth University, and a follower of Jesus.

+I got this book two years ago and am still slow-cooking in it.
 I can never hear enough about forgiveness.
 I need it for myself.
-I need more wisdom in dispensing it to others.
+And, I need more wisdom in dispensing it to others.

-I meet many who cannot forgive themselves from past failures, whether real or imagined.
+I meet many who cannot forgive their own selves from past failures, whether real or imagined.
 Un-self-forgiveness is a mental and spiritual assassin.
-Self-forgiveness rooted in God's great act of forgiveness in Christ is liberating.
+Self-forgiveness, that is rooted in God's great act of forgiveness in Christ, is liberating.

 Self-forgiveness will free you from guilt.
 "Sometimes guilt arises over unrealistic expectations and standards of perfection that none of us can achieve.
 When you are able to forgive yourself, that weight is lifted."
 (Worthington, p.
 45)